scrapjs/analyser/readme.md

 //Shortcut methods

-//return array with frequency data of size <= fftSize analyser.getFrequencyData(size);
+//return array with frequency data in decibels of size <= fftSize analyser.getFrequencyData(size);

 //return array with time data of size <= self.bufferSize (way more than fftSize)